-Prof. Dr. Veronika Grimm

-Prof. Dr. Mario Liebensteiner

-4 Module coordinator Ulrike Pfefferer

-Prof. Dr. Karl Gregor Zöttl

-5 Contents It is the purpose of the seminar to deepen the understanding of the economic interaction of the players and institutions in liberalized energy markets.
+Prof. Dr. Thiess Büttner 4 Module coordinator Prof. Dr. Mario Liebensteiner 7 Module Coordinator 5 Contents It is the purpose of the seminar to deepen the understanding of the economic interaction of the players and institutions in liberalized energy markets.
 The participants learn and develop the tools for an autonomous economic assessment of currently discussed policies in liberalized electricity markets (e.g. changed support schemes for renewables, changed network tariff systems, impact of capacity markets).
 In cooperation with experts from the industry, students are also confronted with the practitioners perspective which requires a more detailed application of the economic concepts employed.
 The course aims at students in the field of economics /business as well as students in the fields of engineering and mathematics.
 In the final workshop, all Students present and mutually discuss their results together with practitioners from the industry.
 The ability to communicate also beyond the classical limits of each discipline is an important qualification for the students careers, which should be stimulated in the context of this seminar.
-Language of the course in the summer term is German (due to

-6 Cooperation with practice partners), and in the winter to the students I he students I learn fundamental concepts and models which analyze the economic interaction at energy mand the skills Learning objectives and skills Learning objectives and skills Conceptualize coherent analysis of current policy how to design energy markets, In close exchange with a practitioner from indust to apply in meaningful way the conceptual analydiscussions to real world problems.
-Develop their presentation skills.

-during their Bachelor degree.
-Admission requirements for Winter Term (at least courses must have been passed): Economics of Climate Change Quantitative Methods in Energy Market Modelling Admission requirements for Winter Term (at least one of the follwoing courses must have been passed):
+Language of the course in the summer term is German (due to Learning objectives and skills The students learn fundamental concepts and models when analyze the economic interaction at energy Learn to autonomously apply those method Conceptualize coherent analysis of current how to design energy markets, In close exchange with a practitioner from in to apply in meaningful way the conceptual addiscussions to real world problems. learn fundamental concepts and models which allow to analyze the economic interaction at energy markets, Learn to autonomously apply those methods, Conceptualize coherent analysis of current policy discussion of how to design energy markets, In close exchange with a practitioner from industry, learn to apply in meaningful way the conceptual analysis and 7 Prerequisites The students should be familiar with the mathematical methods acquired during their Bachelor degree.
+Admission requirements for Winter Term (at least one of the follwoing courses must have been passed): Economics of Climate Change Quantitative Methods in Energy Market Modelling Empirical Environmental Economics

-8 Integration in curriculum

-integration in curriculum JOHICSIGI.
-Z

-9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Summer Term: German (due to cooperation with practice partners), Winter Term: English 10 Method of examination Oral Seminar paper Presentation 11 Grading procedure Oral (20%) Seminar paper (50%) Presentation (30%) 12 Module frequency Every semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language german english 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
+8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Summer Term: German (due to cooperation with practice partners), Winter Term: English Exception Summer Term 2025: English 10 Method of examination Oral Seminar paper Presentation 11 Grading procedure Oral (20%) Seminar paper (50%) Presentation (30%) 12 Module frequency Every semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language german english 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
 Steven Stoft: Power System Economics, Wiley 2002.
 Wolfgang Ströbele, Wolfgang Pfaffenberger, Michael Heuterkes: Energiewirtschaft, Oldenbourg 2010.